notepad-plus-plus/npp-usermanual/content/docs/searching.md

 * When **Bookmark line** is checked, a bookmark is dropped on each line where an individual hit occurs.
 In the case where an individual hit spans multiple lines, each line in the span will receive the bookmark.

-* Otherwise, the matched pattern is highlighted according to the Settings -&gt; Style Configurator -&gt; Global Styles , Find Mark Style setting.
-(See also [Style Configurator](../preferences/#style-configurator).)
+* Otherwise, the matched pattern is highlighted according to the [**Settings > Style Configurator > Global Styles > Find Mark Style**](../preferences/#global-styles) setting.

 In either case, the **Mark All** button will perform the marking.
-Similar to [**Replace All**](#find-replace), **Mark All** will search from the beginning of the document to the end if **Wrap Around** is checked; if **Wrap Around** is not checked, it will mark from the caret position to the end of the file (if **Backward direction** is not checked) or from the beginning of the file to the caret position (if **Backward direction** is checked).
+Similar to [**Replace All**](#find-replace-tabs), **Mark All** will search from the beginning of the document to the end if **Wrap Around** is checked; if **Wrap Around** is not checked, it will mark from the caret position to the end of the file (if **Backward direction** is not checked) or from the beginning of the file to the caret position (if **Backward direction** is checked).

 To control whether highlighting or bookmarks accumulate over successive searches, use the **Clear all marks** button to remove marks, or check **Purge for each search** for this action to be performed automatically on each search.
 When the **Clear all marks** button is pressed, any marked text will have the marking background coloring removed; additionally, any bookmarks previously set will be removed if the **Bookmark line** checkbox is checked.

 Once some text in a document is marked, it may be copied to the clipboard by pressing the **Copy Marked Text** button.
 This feature is also invocable from the Search menu, and in order to be used in a macro, the Search menu version of this copy command must be used.

-Highlighting is also available in Incremental search, and the style setting is Settings -&gt; Style Configurator -&gt; Global Styles , Incremental Highlighting instead.
+Highlighting is also available in Incremental search, and the style setting is [**Settings > Style Configurator > Global Styles > Incremental highlight all**](../preferences/#global-styles) instead.

 #### Bookmarks vs Marks

 Bookmarks and Marks are two slightly different things, though the **Mark** tab can affect both.
 A Mark will highlight the individual match(es) in the text; a Bookmark affects the whole line, and is usually displayed as a circle (`●`) in the margin (though [**Settings > Preferences > Margin/Border/Edge**](../preferences/#margins-border-edge) has a `☐ Display bookmark` toggle that will influence whether Bookmarks have that circle indicator or not).

 Bookmarks, whether visible or not, have a menu that can control and navigate Bookmarks.
-This menu is accessible either as **Search > Bookmark** or by right clicking in the Bookmark portion of the margin (between the line number and the text, if line numbers are displayed).
+This menu is accessible either via **Search > Bookmark** or by right clicking in the Bookmark portion of the margin (between the line number and the text, if line numbers are displayed).
 This menu has options to toggle the state of the current line's Bookmark, to navigate to the next or previous Bookmark, to clear all Bookmarks, to cut or copy Bookmarked lines, to paste over (replace) Bookmarked lines, to delete Bookmarked (or non-Bookmarked) lines, or to invert all the Bookmarks (so all lines with a Bookmark have the Bookmark removed, and all lines without a Bookmark have a Bookmark added).

 ### Search results window